 Then, they throw a very talented front chick into the fray who indeed boasts stellar pipes but absolutely strains her vocal cords to the breaking point.
 So much so that it actually hurts listening to her making mincemeat of ’em.

 And by doing that, we got dissonance.
 And by that, I mean bad dissonance.
-The strain making her miss notes on some of the tracks.
+The strain made her miss notes on some of the tracks.
 Screeching around the scene won’t do it.
-It just don’t – and it makes me wince all along writing this review, dammit!
+It just doesn’t – and it makes me wince all along writing this review, dammit!

 This kind of goes hand in hand with a somewhat boring and garden-variety performance on drums.
 This kick bass-snare, ever repetitive background sound is really getting to me.
 Then add the totally locked-in bass, which does not convince either.
 And this makes their tune sound like a freight train coming down this mighty hill towards the broken bridge of sorts in Back To The Future.

 And this is a pity.
 Because all the ingredients (would) exist to concoct a pretty stiff and varied record.
 Brittney ‘Slayes’ Hayes is very talented, no doubt about it.
 And it looks like Unleash the Archers have given her much more leeway to perform, which is good – but at the same time not all that great.

 I do like those Death Metal-esque growls that appear throughout Time Stands Still with their thrashy interludes.
 However, ’tis all very subdued.
 Hall of the Tide will serve as a good example for that.